 - Date of birth: Aug.
 4, 1961

-At Barack Obama’s age of 57, he already has a net worth of $40 million.
-He earned $400,000 a year throughout his entire eight-year term as President of the United States.
+Obama has an estimated net worth of $40 million, according to Celebrity Net Worth, in part due to earning $400,000 a year throughout his entire eight-year term as president of the United States.
 On April 15, 2016, Obama released his 2015 tax returns, which showed that he and his wife filed jointly and reported an adjusted gross income of $436,065.
-They paid $81,472 in taxes according to their 18.7 percent tax rate.
+They paid $81,472 in taxes according to their 18.7% tax rate.
 They also donated a total of $64,066 to more than 30 charities.

 A Timeline of Barack Obama’s Wealth

-How did Barack Obama grow his fortune?
-Here’s a timeline of his accomplishments that led to these earnings over the years, as chronicled by Business Insider:
+How did Obama grow his fortune?
+Here’s a timeline of his accomplishments that have added to his earnings over the years, as chronicled by Business Insider:

 - 2005: Obama received a multi-book deal with Random House and was given a $1.9 million advance after January 2005 for “The Audacity of Hope,” plus royalties, following his appearance at the 2004 Democratic National Convention.
-Also that year, he earned just over $847,000 off another book advance for “Dreams From My Father,” plus $378,000 off additional book royalties.
+He also earned just over $847,000 that year from another book advance for “Dreams From My Father,” plus $378,237 from additional book royalties.

 - 2009: Obama won the Nobel Peace Prize, which came with a $1.4 million award.
-He donated it to an assortment of charities.
+He donated it to a number of different charities.

 - 2009-2015: Obama earned $400,000 a year as president and continued to earn book royalties, as well as interest on his investments.

-- 2016-2017: Obama’s projected annual pension after leaving the White House was more than $200,000, according to Newsweek.
+- 2016-2017: Newsweek reported that Obama’s annual pension after leaving the White House is more than $200,000.
 He also has received fees as large as $400,000 for public speaking events.
-Barack and Michelle signed a book deal together with Penguin Random House reportedly worth more than $65 million for two books written separately by each.
+The Obamas also signed a book deal together with Penguin Random House reportedly worth more than $65 million for two books written separately by each of them.

 - 2018: The Obamas founded Higher Ground Productions and signed a production deal with Netflix, according to CNBC.

-From Assistant to Senior Adviser: How Much Trump’s Staff Makes
+From Assistant to Senior Advisor: How Much Trump’s Staff Makes

-Barack Obama is now one of five living former presidents, and he has returned to his community activist roots, working on issues that were important to him during his presidency, such as gun control, immigration, nuclear nonproliferation, race relations and criminal justice reform.
-Through various organizations, social media, speaking engagements and now his production company, Obama continues to raise awareness for these issues and pursue social change.
+Obama is now one of four living former presidents, and he has returned to his community activist roots, working on issues that were important to him during his presidency, such as gun control, immigration, nuclear nonproliferation, race relations and criminal justice reform.
+Through various organizations, social media, speaking engagements and his production company, Obama continues to raise awareness of these issues and pursue social change.

 According to the 1958 Former Presidents Act, Obama will receive the salary of a Cabinet secretary for the rest of his life.
-That amount is his $205,700 a year pension.
+That amount is his $205,700 annual pension.
 Among the other perks are health insurance and round-the-clock Secret Service protection until his death.

 The cost of Secret Service protection is not made public, but Obama will also receive funds for an office, staff and related expenses, which George W. Bush took advantage of to the tune of almost $1.1 million in 2015.

-Barack Obama is gearing up to increase his sphere of influence — and potentially his net worth — as a producer.
-He and his wife, Michelle, signed a deal to produce series and films for Netflix, according to a press release from the company on May 21, 2018.
+Obama is gearing up to increase his sphere of influence — and potentially his net worth — as a producer.
+He and his wife signed a deal to produce series and films for Netflix, according to a May 2018 press release from the company.

-The multiyear deal could include scripted and unscripted series and films that will be made available to the 125 million Netflix subscribers in 190 countries.
-Netflix did not disclose the financial details; however, The New York Times and Variety reported that similar deals have been valued at tens of millions of dollars over several years.
+The multiyear deal could include scripted and unscripted series and films that will be made available to over 151 million Netflix subscribers in more than 190 countries.
+Netflix did not disclose the financial details; however, The New York Times reported that similar deals have been valued at tens of millions over several years.

 The Obamas will produce content for the streaming service under the entity Higher Ground Productions.
-“Barack and I have always believed in the power of storytelling to inspire us,” said Mrs. Obama in the official announcement.
+“Barack and I have always believed in the power of storytelling to inspire us,” Michelle Obama said in the official announcement.

-The power couple’s storytelling has already proven lucrative as their most recent book deal with Penguin Random House, for example, is worth up to $65 million, according to NBC News.
+The power couple’s storytelling has already proved lucrative.
+Their most recent book deal with Penguin Random House, for example, is worth anywhere from $30 million to $65 million, NBC News reported.

 Find Out: Quirky Money Facts About US Presidents

 Many presidents establish foundations and enjoy lucrative second careers as in-demand speakers and authors, and the Obamas are as popular as ever.
-Barack gave a speech in September 2017 at a healthcare conference run by Cantor Fitzgerald, a trading and investment firm, according to The New York Times.
+The former president gave a speech in September 2017 at a healthcare conference run by the trading and investment firm Cantor Fitzgerald, according to The New York Times.
 His fee for that event was reported to be $400,000, the same as his presidential annual salary.

-Their Washington digs are located in the area’s posh Kalorama neighborhood, where first daughter Ivanka Trump also owns a home.
-The Obamas have leased an 8,200-square-foot, nine-bedroom mansion that was built in 1928.
-The spacious home last sold for $5.3 million.
+Their digs are located in the area’s posh Kalorama neighborhood, where first daughter Ivanka Trump also owns a home.
+The Obamas bought the house for $8.1 million, according to CNBC.
+They also kept their Chicago home in the historic Hyde Park neighborhood.